ESGF/esgf-prepare/docs/usage.rst

 .. code-block:: bash

-    $> esgprep SUBCOMMAND --debug
+    $> COMMAND [SUBCOMMAND] --debug

 .. warning::
-    The verbose mode is silently activated in the case of a logfile (i.e., no progress bars).
+    This debug/verbose mode is silently activated in the case of a logfile (i.e., no progress bars).

 Specify the project
 *******************

 The ``--project`` argument is used to parse the corresponding configuration INI file.
-It is **always required** (except for ``fetch-ini`` subcommand).
+It is **always required** (except for ``esgfetchini`` subcommand).
 This argument is case-sensitive and has to correspond to a section name of the configuration file(s).

 .. code-block:: bash

-    $> esgprep SUBCOMMAND --project PROJECT_ID
+    $> COMMAND [SUBCOMMAND] --project PROJECT_ID

 Submit a configuration directory
 ********************************